eduprogrammer/JavatubeGUI/README.md

 Raspberry PI machine.
 It is so easy, just past the link in the program, choose the desired format (mp3 or mp4) and click on the Download button.
+For Android: See android "directory" to get the apk.

 ## Portuguese